Localized numerical impulses solutions in diffuse neural networks modeled by the complex fractional Ginzburg-Landau equation: Conclusion

 \section{Conclusion}

-The goal of this paper was to study the nonlinear dynamics of diffusively Hindmarsh-Rose neural network with long-range coupling.
+The goal of this paper was to study the nonlinear dynamics of a diffusively Hindmarsh-Rose neural network with long-range couplings.
 Performing a perturbation technique, we have shown that the dynamics of modulated waves in our neural network can be elegantly described by the complex fractional Ginzburg-Landau equation.
-The result has confirmed the fact that the brain may actively work also effectively use the spatial dimension for information processing.
 In general, exact analytical solutions of fractional nonlinear equations cannot be obtained.
-We have proposed the semi implicit Riesz fractional finite-difference scheme to solve efficiently the complex fractional Ginzburg-Landau equation.
-It has been revealed that the numerical solutions for the nerve impulse are well-localized short impulses whose shape and stability depend on the value of the long-range parameter.
-The fractional properties observed in our neural network may be advantageous in excitable systems for crucial intuitions into spatio-temporal dynamics, synchronization and chaos.
-The approaches used in this work give also the opportunity to familiarize with improved fractional analytical and numerical methods which can be used to study other physical systems with long-range interactions.
+We have proposed according to the stiffness of the system, the semi implicit Riesz fractional finite-difference scheme and the linearly implicit Riesz fractional finite-difference scheme to solve efficiently the complex fractional Ginzburg-Landau equation.
+It has been revealed that the numerical solutions for the nerve impulse are well-localized stable short impulses.
+The results have been confirmed by the numerical simulations of discrete equations.
+The work suggests that long-range diffusive couplings could be perceived as a way to transport information via nonlinear waves both in spatial and temporal dimensions for specific processes of the brain to be controlled.
+The fractional properties observed in our neural network may be also advantageous in excitable systems for crucial intuitions into spatio-temporal dynamics, synchronization and chaos.
+The work gives also the opportunity to familiarize with improved fractional analytical and numerical methods which can be used to study other systems with long-range couplings.